jdillard/personal-site/_posts/2016-25-09-trail-report-devils-dome-loop.md

 {: {{site.data.css.tip-box}} }

 <blockquote>
-<p><strong>Pro Tip:</strong> Prepare for the weather conditions or you'll end up going back down it again anyways -- guess how we know.</p>
+<p><strong>Pro Tip:</strong> Prepare for the weather conditions or you'll end up going down it on the way back regardless -- guess how we know.</p>
 </blockquote>

 While the hike up is strenuous, full of switchbacks, and has some downed trees over the trail, but still has plenty of spots to rest.
 While we were we could even refill our water at easily accessible streams.